Bachelor Degree (B.A.) in Politics

 *It is the student’s responsibility to verify that all degree requirements for graduation are fulfilled.

-In Constitutional Law 1, you’ll discover how America’s unique Constitution sets the operating terms on which everything else depends.
+In Constitutional Law I, you’ll discover how America’s unique Constitution sets the operating terms on which everything else in political life depends.

 More about the experience